pulp-platform/croc/rtl/cve2/README.md

 CV32E20 was initially developed as part of the [PULP platform](https://www.pulp-platform.org) under the name [&#34;Zero-riscy&#34;](https://doi.org/10.1109/PATMOS.2017.8106976), and has been contributed to [lowRISC](https://www.lowrisc.org) who maintains it and develops it further.
-It was further adopted by the OpenHW Group to work towards an improved industrialization
+It was further adopted by the OpenHW Foundation to work towards an improved industrialization use through extensive verification, with the aid of the [Core-V Verification](https://github.com/openhwgroup/cv32e20-dv) environment.

 ## Verification